Black Museum (Black Mirror)

-"Black Museum" is the sixth and final episode of the fourth series of anthology series Black Mirror.
+"Black Museum" is the sixth and final episode of the fourth season of anthology series Black Mirror.
 It was directed by Colm McCarthy and written by series creator Charlie Brooker, with one part adapted from a story by Penn Jillette.
 The episode premiered on Netflix, along with the rest of series four, on 29 December 2017.
 The episode is divided into three stories, told by Rolo Haynes (Douglas Hodge), the owner of a remote Black Museum.
-He tells the visitor Nish (Letitia Wright) about the backstories of exhibits, which involve his previous employment in experimental technologies.
+He tells the visitor Nish (Letitia Wright) about the backstories of various exhibits, which involve his previous employment in experimental technologies.

 "Black Museum" was filmed over a month in Spain and Nevada, United States.
 A horror episode, its themes include race and technology.
 The set contained a large number of Easter eggs referencing previous works in the series.
 "Black Museum" was met with mixed critical reception: most reviewers found its storyline and characterisation poor and the final plot twist proved polarising.
 The episode generally received weak rankings by critics in comparison to other Black Mirror episodes.
-However, Wright received a Primetime Emmy Award nomination and a Black Reel Award nomination for her acting.
+Wright received a Primetime Emmy Award nomination and a Black Reel Award nomination for her acting.